-So the next time you want to speak with someone about a medical issue, pick up your phone or tablet, get comfortable and dial up the personalized support you want.
+But the next time you want to speak with someone about a medical issue from the safety of your home, pick up your phone or tablet, get comfortable and dial up the personalized support you want.

-To find a UnitedHealthcare plan that offers these services, visit UHCMedicareSolutions.com.
+To find a UnitedHealthcare plan that offers these services, visit UHCMedicareHealthPlans.com.

 Plans are insured through UnitedHealthcare Insurance Company or one of its affiliated companies.
 For Medicare Advantage and Prescription Drug Plans: A Medicare Advantage organization with a Medicare contract and a Medicare-approved Part D sponsor.
 Enrollment in these plans depends on the plan’s contract renewal with Medicare.